ngutorov/Demo-MVVM/README.md

 ## Example of MVVM design pattern implementation.

 Demo app you can play with and see some advantages of MVVM under the hood.
+This is just a very introductory look at the MVVM model.
+The idea behind MVVM pattern is that each View on the screen will be backed by a View Model that represents the data for the View.
+Reduce the size of your massive View Controller by moving logic into the View Model.

-Very cool pattern with roots in MVC :thumbsup:
+> **Very cool pattern with roots in MVC!**

 ![ScreenShot_01](https://github.com/ngutorov/Demo-MVVM/blob/master/Demo/ScreenShot01.PNG)
 ![ScreenShot_02](https://github.com/ngutorov/Demo-MVVM/blob/master/Demo/ScreenShot02.PNG)